Saturday, December 27, 2025

 4) Pleadings (available outside my office; pick up prior to first class)

-5) Civil Procedure Blog: http://fiucivpro.blogspot.com (indicated in syllabus), especially Additional Materials.
+5) Civil Procedure Blog: http://fiucivpro.blogspot.com (indicated in syllabus), especially Supplemental Materials post.

 Technology and Class Conduct